 Each faculty rank has its own distinctive requirements, but the University has established the following general criteria.
 All faculty members wishing to be considered for promotion are expected to meet the following criteria for the appropriate rank as well as the time-in-rank guidelines.
-All promotions require a positive decision by the Board of Trustees after review by a DPTC, department head, dean, UPTC, Vice President for Academic Affairs, and President.
+Deficiencies in either scholarly/creative activities or service may be counterbalanced by exceptional excellence in the other area.
+The criteria for teaching effectiveness may not be deficient in the rankings described below.
+All promotions require a positive recommendation by the Board of Trustees after review by a DPTC, department head, dean, UPTC, vice president for academic affairs, and president.